Foresail-1

 For radio amateurs the mission demonstrates a new Skylink framing protocol for easy and reliable satellite communication.
 Radio amateurs can work with satellite using a repeater virtual channel in the Skylink protocol.

-Inside these frames Foresail-1 utilizes a procotol called Skylink.
+Inside these frames Foresail-1p utilizes a procotol called Skylink, unchanged from Foresail-1.
 The Skylink protocol implements the following specifications

 Briefly: